Scladina: Scladina cave site

-The remarkably good state of preservation of the fossils, faunal remains and the sediments have the site allowed to become a point of reference in climatic evolution studies of Palaeolithic north-western Europe.
+The excellent state of preservation of the fossils faunal remains and the sediments have allowed the site to become a point of reference in climatic evolution studies of Palaeolithic north-western Europe.
 Two Neanderthal occupation sites were identified, one dated to be 130,000 years old and the other 40,000 years.
 Modern humans infrequently occupied the site between 32,000 and 9,000 years ago and used the site as a burial place during the late Neolithic and Bronze Age between 5,300 and 2,000 years ago.
 Continued excavations since 1978 have produced a steady stream of findings that culminated in the discovery of the remarkable Sclayn child fossils in 1993.
 Sclayn cave site has been classified as a national heritage site of Wallonia on 27 May 2009 and is since open to the public.

 Scladina Neanderthal child

-Dated to be around 127,000 years old, the first fragment of the now nearly complete mandible, was found on 16 July 1993.
+Dated to be around 127,000 years old, the first fragment of the now nearly complete mandible was found on 16 July 1993.
 A maxillary fragment and several teeth of the child were excavated in subsequent campaigns.
 A genetic sample was successfully extracted from one of the molars at a specific laboratory for ancient DNA and analyzed at the Max Planck Institute for Evolutionary Anthropology, Leipzig.